 The exponential growth in the use of composite materials in aviation is leading to problems with regard to the repair of these materials.
-Where composite techniques are being perfected, little is known about the quality and durability of repairs of composite materials.
-Only (scarce) specialised technicians can perform these repairs.
-But materials cannot always be moved to where the defective aircraft is located.
+Where composite manufacturing techniques are being automated and perfected, repair methods are lacking behind and still require manual processes only to be performed by (scarce) specialised technicians at dedicated repair locations.
+Automated repair and inspection methods requiring less skilled operators that can be performed “on the gate” will be the solution to improve the repair of damaged composite structures.

 Innovation Track 5: Developing automated repair techniques for repair of composite structures